 A bank may carry on business in Canada as a licensed Canadian chartered bank or a branch of a foreign bank, or by opening a subsidiary to carry on a financial service or other business.
 A bank may also maintain a marketing presence in Canada through the establishment of a representative office.
-All domestic banks in Canada and foreign bank subsidiaries, foreign bank branches, foreign bank representative offices and subsidiaries of foreign banks established to provide limited financial services or to carry on another business in Canada are subject to regulation under the Bank Act (Canada) (the Bank Act).
+All domestic banks in Canada and foreign bank subsidiaries, foreign bank branches, foreign bank representative offices and subsidiaries of foreign banks established to provide limited financial services or to carry on another business in Canada are subject to regulation under the Bank Act.

-Incorporation under the Bank Act is subject to the discretion of the Canadian Minister of Finance (the Minister) and to obtaining permission from OSFI to commence carrying on business.
+Incorporation under the Bank Act is subject to the discretion of the Canadian Minister of Finance (Minister) and to obtaining permission from OSFI to commence carrying on business.
 Canadian chartered banks may be owned and controlled by a bank holding company incorporated under the Bank Act.
 In such cases, the capital adequacy regime normally applied by OSFI to the balance sheet of a Canadian chartered bank is applied at the bank holding company level.
-As such, Canadian banks have not seen any benefit in adopting a bank holding company structure similar to those seen in the United States and Europe.
+As such, Canadian banks have not seen any benefit in adopting bank holding company structures similar to those seen in the United States and Europe.

-The application process for the establishment of a Canadian chartered bank or for the establishment of a foreign bank branch in Canada is relatively similar.
-In both cases, the application must be filed with OSFI, together with an extensive amount of information about the bank's primary shareholders or the bank itself (in the case of the opening of a branch), together, without limitation, with a detailed business plan (including pro forma financial statements and projections) with respect to its proposed business in Canada and a list and the CVs of those persons who will serve as directors or primary officers of the Canadian bank or branch.
-Such individuals typically undergo a security review and background check by the Royal Canadian Mounted Police, Canada's federal police agency.
-In general, it can take anywhere from nine months to a year to incorporate a Canadian chartered bank and open for business, and up to six months to establish a foreign bank branch in Canada.
+The application processes for the establishment of a Canadian chartered bank or for the establishment of a foreign bank branch in Canada are relatively similar.
+In both cases, the application must be filed with OSFI, together with an extensive amount of information about the bank's primary shareholders or the bank itself (in the case of the opening of a branch) together, without limitation, with a detailed business plan (including pro forma financial statements and projections) with respect to its proposed business in Canada, and a list and the CVs of those persons who will serve as directors or primary officers of the Canadian bank or branch.
+Such individuals typically undergo a security review and background check by the Royal Canadian Mounted Police, Canada's federal police agency and, where applicable, the Canadian Security and Intelligence Service.
+In general, it can take anywhere from nine months to a year to incorporate a Canadian chartered bank and open for business, and up to six months to establish a foreign bank branch in Canada, from the time application materials are first submitted to OSFI.
 OSFI has published administrative guidelines to assist applicants in preparing materials in support of applications to be submitted for review and consideration.